 When Social Services jeopardize her safety and condemns her to keep her father’s secret, it’s a glass of spilled milk at the dinner table that forces her to talk about the parental abuse she was hiding.
 In her pursuit for safety and justice, Brooke battles a broken system that pushes to keep her father in the home.

-7. Call for help – even if you don’t want to leave home
+8. Call for help – even if you’re scared

 Even if you call Social Services or a child abuse hotline – or you talk to a teacher or your guidance counselor at school – you may not be allowed to move out of your family home.